mnielsen/finding_scenius/finding_scenius.md

 of these, areas I've never heard of.

 Going mainstream dilutes scenius.
 People rush in as money and prestige become available.
-This increases the density of several types of people: people who just want to coast, riding the coattails of pioneers; people whose main interest is money and prestige; and people who only work on the conventional.
-None of these promotes scenius.
+This creates a problem because it increases the density of people who just want to coast, riding the coattails of pioneers; it increases the density of people whose main interest is money and prestige; and it increases the density of people who are unwilling to work on the unconventional.
+None of this promotes scenius.
 Meanwhile, the scope of the frontier --- of the [adjacent possible](http://online.wsj.com/article/SB10001424052748703989304575503730101860838.html), in Stephen Johnson's wonderful useage --- expands far more slowly than the inrush of people.
-People sense that their piece of the creative pie is becoming smaller, even as their access to resources increases.
-They become more competitive, less willing to boost others up.
+People's piece of the creative pie shrinks, even as their access to resources expands.
+And so they become more competitive, less willing to boost others up.

 A particularly pernicious form of this is our cultural obsession with high-prestige, fashionable, or rich fields and organizations.

-Just look at all the books and glossy magazine articles which have been written extolling the virtues of Google, private space ventures, Apple, open education, and so on -- you can fill in your own examples here!
+Just look at all the books and glossy magazine articles extolling the virtues of Google, private space ventures, Apple, open education, and so on -- you can fill in your own examples here!
 If you believe what's written these fields and organizations are creative nirvana.

 I think it's quite a bit more complicated than the laudatory publicity suggests.